Divvking/cryptonite_taskphase_Divvyesh/report_1.md

 ### Searching for Manuals
 - Commands used: man man; man -k challenge; man txquyaewtr; /challenge/challenge -txquyaewtr 599
 ### Helpful Programs
--Commands used: /challenge/challenge -p(returns int value to enter as argument to obtain flag); /challenge/challenge -g 998
+- Commands used: /challenge/challenge -p(returns int value to enter as argument to obtain flag); /challenge/challenge -g 998
 ### Help for Builtins
--Commands used: help challenge; challenge --secret <value>
+- Commands used: help challenge; challenge --secret <value>
 ## File Globbing
 ### Matching by *
-- * is a glob.
+- '*' is a glob.
 When it encounters a * character in any argument, the shell will treat it as "wildcard" and try to replace that argument with any files that match the pattern.
 - Commands used: cd /ch*; /challenge/run
 ###  Matching with ?
 - When it encounters a ? character in any argument, the shell will treat it as single-character wildcard.
 This works like *, but only matches one character.